Merethin/Moonlark/README.md

 To view recruitment stats for your server, run `/stats`.
 By default the command will show all-time statistics, but by passing a number `X` to the `since` parameter, it will show stats for the last `X` days.

+To view how many nations are currently queued for your guild, run `/queue`.

 People recruiting in the same server are assumed to be recruiting for the same region, and therefore nations are distributed between them.

 ### API script: